CI / CD Pipelines

-leafpress is designed to run in CI/CD pipelines.
+leafpress is designed to run in any CI/CD system.
 Branding can be configured entirely via environment variables — no leafpress.yml file required.

 Using the GitHub Action